 Watering in the first growing season.
 The first taster we are getting from climate change is a shift to more extreme weather patterns.
 We get more intense hot spells and longer periods of drought, especially in the South and East of the UK.
 Trees have evolved to harvest rainfall so try and mimic this.
 A garden sprinkler does a good job to copy a cloud burst but this rate of application still gives time for the soil to grip the water so the roots can access it.
 I see little point in planting the tree in a load of plastic sundries such as watering pipes and root chambers as we are trying to mitigate carbon use not accentuate it.
 For its first summer, I would water your newly planted tree in this manner once a week.
 If you have a hose pipe ban then a good backup is our tree hydration bag which delivers water nice and slowly to the root system and surrounding soil.

 With all this in play your tree should get away nicely and be a good contributor to lock up a little bit of carbon.
-Clive Anderson, an ambassador for the Woodland Trust, summed it up nicely at a recent event to encourage a ramping up of trees being planted in the UK.
-He said we did not need a new ‘clever bit of kit’ to solve climate change as ‘that device already exists.
-It's called a tree’.
+Clive Anderson, an ambassador for the Woodland Trust, being planted in the UK. said we did not need a new ‘clever bit of kit’ to climate change as ‘that device already exists.
+It’s called a tree’.

 It’s about all we can collectively agree on.
 Otherwise all that results from these environmental summits is paradoxically a load of hot air.
 Any worthwhile legislation to mitigate climate change is inevitably economically compromising so will not happen.
 Trees do not offend and do the job we cannot agree to fix.